What should I watch for?

 changes in appetite

 stomach discomfort, upset, or pain

 stuffy or runny nose

-swelling of the breasts or breast soreness in both females and males
+swelling or soreness of the breasts in both females and males

 unexpected or excess milk flow from breasts